What a Sunday Service at Low Ham might be like:

 - The atmosphere before the service is calm but not silent, often there is background music.
 Some people quietly greet one another while others like to sit silently so they can focus towards God.

-- Children are welcome to stay in for the whole service, but if you prefer to take your little ones out, there is a large room upstairs with comfy seating and some toys – the sound system is relayed upstairs so you won’t miss out on what is said.
+- Children are welcome to stay in for the whole service (morning and evening), but if you prefer to take your little ones out, there is a large room upstairs with comfy seating and some toys – the sound system is relayed upstairs so you won’t miss out on what is said.
 For children staying in the service there are a few clipboards and coloured pencils: feel free to ask for these.

 - The service usually lasts about an hour in total.